+- Tool Connection

+- Connections to SPEEDS:

+- The HRC component format has been stabilized and some tools allow its exploitation which takes place in the CESAR project involving several SPEEDS partners and some other projects.

+- UPPAAL & RAPTURE & MODEST;

+- Partially obtained with the introduction of a branch of UPPAAL supporting Probabilistic Timed Automata.
+The goal is extended to link to the probabilistic model checkers MRMC and PRISS

+- Metropolis and HDL (Giotto);

+Partially obtained.

-- Tool Connection - Connections to SPEEDS; - The HRC component format has been stabilised and some tools allow it's exploitation. • UPPAAL & RAPTURE & MODEST; - Partially obtained with the introduction of a branch of UPPAAL supporting Probabilistic Timed Automata.
-The goal is extended to link to the probabilistic model checkers MRMC and PRISS - Metropolis and HDL (Giotto); Partially obtained. - UPPAAL & IF; - Not pursued during the first 2 years. - ARTS & UPPAAL (from simulation to verification); Has been achieved allowing for simulation as well as verified - Has been achieved allowing for simulation as well as verification of schedulability properties of MPSoC to be made.
-Future effort includes simulation and verification of performance properties (energy and memory consumption). - TrueTime.
-Future connections to TrueTime from a number of other tools are made possible by interfacing with Simulink. - 10 Joint publications between partners/year - Achieved - 2 open workshops / year - Achieved - Connections between tools of partners; joint meetings. - $\circ$ Achieved
+- ARTS & UPPAAL (from simulation to verification);

+Has been achieved allowing for simulation as well as verification of schedulability properties of MPSoC to be made.
+Future effort includes simulation and verification of performance properties (energy and memory consumption).

+- o UPPAAL and CIF translators has been developed within the MULTIFORM project.

+- o TrueTime.

+- Future connections to TrueTime from a number of other tools are made possible by interfacing with Simulink.

+- 10 Joint publications between partners/year Achieved

+- 2 open workshops / year Achieved

+- Connections between tools of partners; joint meetings.

+Achieved

+- -- Changes wrt Y2 deliverable --

-Updated for Year 2.
+Updated for Year 3.